 Brussels Griffon Reverse Sneezing — When It Is Normal and When to Call the Vet

-Brussels griffon reverse sneezing is one of those things that will age you ten years the first time you witness it.
-My griffon, Marzipan, did it for the first time in the middle of the night about three weeks after I brought her home.
-I genuinely thought she was dying.
-She was standing frozen at the foot of the bed, neck stretched out, making this horrible repetitive honking-snorting sound like a goose being slowly compressed.
+My griffon, Marzipan, did it for the first time about three weeks after I brought her home.
+Frozen at the foot of the bed, neck stretched forward, making this horrible repetitive honking-snorting sound — like a goose being slowly compressed.
 I was on the phone with an emergency vet within ninety seconds.
-The vet — very kindly, to her credit — explained that what I had just described was almost certainly a reverse sneezing episode, completely benign, and that it probably scared me far more than it scared Marzipan.
+The vet explained, very kindly, that what I’d just described was almost certainly a reverse sneezing episode.
+Completely benign.
+Probably scared me far more than it scared Marzipan.
 She was right on all counts.
-That said, there are real situations where reverse sneezing in a Brussels griffon warrants immediate attention, and knowing the difference is genuinely important for this breed specifically.

 What Brussels Griffon Reverse Sneezing Looks and Sounds Like